Safety Considerations for Expats in Vancouver

-Overall, Vancouver is a very safe city to visit or in which to reside; violent crime is very rare, and when such infrequent crime does take place it is nearly always gang-related, pertaining to targeted victims (not random violence but people specifically involved with gangs and crime).
+Overall, Vancouver is a very safe city to visit or in which to reside; violent crime is very rare but has been on the increase lately.
+When such infrequent crime does take place it is nearly always gang-related, pertaining to targeted victims (not random violence but people specifically involved with gangs and crime).
 Terrorism is also unknown.
 Thus there is little cause for alarm and you should feel quite safe and secure in Vancouver, most likely much more so than the place from which you came.
 Vancouver is also a very safe place for children, with far less crime against children than in many developed cities around the world.
 Generally speaking, Canadians are very protective of children, and won’t stand for violence against them.

 There are a few dos and don’ts to keep in mind with regard to safety in Vancouver: